Master of Social Work Overview

 Provides advanced, practice-based training in the social work profession to prepare you for direct practice with individuals, families, and groups, and macro practice at the community and organization levels.

-The program is designed for the human service and social work profession where you apply principles of cultural competency, cultural humility, and inclusive awareness to help reduce inequities and disparities among systems.
+The program is designed for the human service, social welfare, and social work profession where you apply principles of cultural competency, cultural humility, and inclusive awareness to help reduce inequities and disparities among systems.

 Field Education Opportunities

 Field placement or internship is an integral part of your program.
-Practicum opportunities in organizations that CSPP has established relationships with help you gain real-world relevant to your studies and future employment.Learn More
+Practicum opportunities in organizations that CSPP has established relationships will help you gain field experience with real-world relevance to your studies and future employment.Learn More

 Learn About Admissions Requirements